Shirakumo/maiden/clients/relay/README.md

-## About Colleen-Relay
+## About Maiden-Relay
-The Colleen relay allows transparent event relaying across a network of cores.
+The Maiden relay allows transparent event relaying across a network of cores.
 Optimally no other module should have to be aware that the relay is in effect.
 However, there must always be some source of authority that first establishes the connections and issues the proper subscriptions so that events get transmitted at all.

 ## How To
 In order to set your core up for accepting relay connections, simply instantiate a `relay` consumer and add it to the core.
 If you simply want to be able to send and receive events without allowing anyone to actually connect to you, set either `:host` or `:port` to `NIL`.
 Using `connect` you can then connect to a remote relay.
 With `subscribe` you can subscribe to events that happen on a remote relay and have them be transmitted over to your currently local core.
 Note that you can construct a network that bridges over several cores, but your network must never contain cycles.
 If a cycle is introduced, the system will immediately enter a message passing infinite loop until the cycle is broken.